-A: The R&P Program administered by the U.S. Department of State and the Cash and Medical Assistance (CMA) Program administered by ORR are two separate and distinct programs, administered by two different U.S. Government agencies.
-SIV recipients may enroll in the U.S. Department of State's R&P Program prior to or after their arrival to the United States.
+A: The Department of State's R&P Program and the Cash and Medical Assistance (CMA) Program administered by ORR are two separate and distinct programs, administered by two different U.S. government agencies.
+SIV recipients may enroll in the Department of State's R&P Program prior to or after their arrival to the United States.
 Enrollment in the R&P Program does not result in automatic enrollment in the ORR CMA Program.
-The CMA Program is administered by individual States, and individuals can apply upon arrival to the United States, whether or not they are enrolled in the U.S. Department of State R&P Program.
+The CMA Program is administered by individual states, and individuals can apply upon arrival to the United States, whether or not they are enrolled in the Department of State's R&P Program.

-SIV recipients who elect to participate in the U.S. Department of State's R&P Program are sponsored by a resettlement agency participating in the R&P Program under a cooperative agreement with the U.S. Department of State.
-The sponsoring agency is responsible for placing SIV recipients with one of its affiliated offices and for providing initial services which include: housing, essential furnishings, food, necessary clothing, cultural orientation, and assistance with access to other social, medical, and employment services during the visa recipient's first 30 - 90 days in the United States.
+SIV recipients who elect to participate in the Department of State's R&P Program are sponsored by a resettlement agency.
+Each resettlement agency participates in the R&P Program under a cooperative agreement with the Department of State.
+The sponsoring agency is responsible for placing SIV recipients with one of its affiliated offices and for providing initial services.
+These initial services include housing, essential furnishings, food, necessary clothing, cultural orientation, and assistance with access to other social, medical, and employment services during the visa recipient's first 30 to 90 days in the United States.
 There are affiliated R&P offices across the United States.

-ORR-funded benefits are administered by States, and are available through State benefit-granting agencies.
-After arrival in the United States, SIV recipients may apply for these benefits in the State in which they reside.
-SIV recipients who elect to participate in the U.S. Department of State R&P Program will be assisted in applying for ORR-funded benefits by the resettlement agency providing their R&P services.
-SIV recipients who do not elect to participate in the Department of State's R&P Program must apply for these benefits on their own by contacting the State Refuge Coordinator here in the state in which you live.
+ORR-funded benefits are administered by each state and are available through benefit-granting agencies within each state.
+After arrival in the United States, SIV recipients may apply for ORR-funded benefits in the state in which they reside.
+SIV recipients who elect to participate in the Department of State's R&P Program will be assisted in applying for ORR-funded benefits by the resettlement agency providing their R&P services.
+SIV recipients who do not elect to participate in the Department of State's R&P Program must apply for these benefits on their own by contacting the State Refugee Coordinator here in the state in which you live.